Why Do Your Steel Toe Boots Hurt and How Do You Fix It?

 Band-aids on your toes can also help add cushion and reduce friction.
 If you’re experiencing pain from friction and blisters, then bandages can help.
 Bandages can prevent blistering not only for your big toe, but anywhere else you commonly experience friction like your heel or the ball of your foot.

 The majority of these tips are workarounds for an ill fitting boot.
 But if you take the time to find the right size in the first place, you can save yourself a lot of trouble.
+You should also take the time to invest in gel massage shoe insoles.

 Living with this kind of foot pain day in and day out can take a big toll on your overall health.
 If you’ve gone through these tips and are still experiencing pain from the steel toe, maybe it’s time to part ways with the boots you have and find a pair that’s better suited for you.
 Your feet will thank you in the long run.